 DePaul students, faculty and staff can log into lab computers using their Campus Connect credentials.
 If you do not know your Campus Connect login information, please contact the Technology Support Center.

 Lab hours vary by location.
 For a listing of lab hours by location, see our Lab Hours page.
 Please note, hours are subject to change due to special events, exams, or holidays.

 For information about software titles available in our labs, please see our Lab Software page.

 Mini-labs are located in each residence hall on the Lincoln Park campus.
 The mini-labs have one computer and an IntelliPrint station available to residents throughout the school year.
 For more information about technology offered in the residence halls, visit the Housing Services website.

-Starting in the Winter 2015 quarter, excess PCs were removed from SAC 235 in Lincoln Park and the DePaul Center Library computer lab 10012 in the Loop.
-This made way for more power outlets to be installed on top of the desks to power and recharge students' personal devices such as cell phones, tablets, and laptops.
+In the Winter 2015 quarter, excess PCs were removed from SAC 235 in Lincoln Park and the DePaul Center Library computer lab 10012 in the Loop.
+This made way for power outlets to be installed on top of the desks to power and recharge students' personal devices such as cell phones, tablets, and laptops.
 This also allows for greater collaborative work as now, as students are able to sit on either side of each other at a computer without being in the way of others.